Mount Banks

-Mount Banks, a mountain within the Explorers Range of the Blue Mountains Range that is a spur off the Great Dividing Range, is located within the Blue Mountains National Park, approximately 100 km west of Sydney in New South Wales, Australia.
+Mount Banks, otherwise known as Mount King George, is a mountain within the Explorers Range of the Blue Mountains Range that is a spur off the Great Dividing Range, is located within the Blue Mountains National Park, approximately 100 km west of Sydney in New South Wales, Australia.
 Mount Banks is located 8 km from the nearest residential area, Mount Tomah, has an elevation of 1049 m AMSL, and can be accessed relatively easily via the Bells Line of Road.

 Geography

 Mount Banks is part of the Explorers Range, which is located along the northern escarpment of the Grose Valley in the Blue Mountains National Park.
 The Explorers Range starts at Bells Line of Road and extends along the northern edge of the Grose Valley.
 Mount Banks is the first noticeable peak along the range and is found about 2 km from Bells Line of Road.
 It was named Mount Banks in 1804 by the explorer George Caley, who had worked for the botanist Sir Joseph Banks.
 Caley was the first European to reach Mount Banks.